I collect and study xenoliths, rocks that come up from lower crust and upper mantle depths through volcanic eruptions

-One tool I use to investigate the rheological properties of these rocks — and measure LPO — is electron backscatter diffraction (EBSD).
-This tool allows for the identification of mineral phases based on their crystallographic structure, while also quantifying the orientations of those minerals.
-Below: (top) phase map of an awesome, highly deformed peridotite xenolith from Lunar Crater Volcanic Field in central Nevada; (bottom) the same mapped area, but with olivine colored based on orientation.
-This type of map allows us to investigate grain elongation, dynamic recrystallization, and crystallographic preferred orientation preserved in this spectacularly deformed rock.
+Among all of the various analytical techniques I employ in my research, electron backscatter diffraction (EBSD) is my favorite.
+This powerful technique allows for the identification of mineral phases based on their crystallographic structure, while also quantifying the orientations of those minerals.
+We can express these measurements in stereographic projections or pole figures, or make beautiful maps like the ones shown above. (top) EBSD phase map of an awesome, highly deformed peridotite xenolith from Lunar Crater Volcanic Field in central Nevada; (bottom) the same mapped area, but with olivine colored based on orientation.
+This type of map allows us to investigate grain elongation, dynamic recrystallization, and CPO preserved in this spectacularly deformed rock.